 On Lastovo Island, summer months are never dull!
 There are various open-air music concerts and festivals, especially during the peak season, from June till September, when the weather is simply perfect for such things.

-Lastovo – Music Island is one of the best known festivals happening every summer, usually at the beginning of August.
+Lastovo – Music Island is one of the best-known festivals happening every summer, usually at the beginning of August.
 The festival hosts numerous renowned bands and artists from the region, being more alternative than mainstream, but everyone can find something for themselves since a variety of genres is included, from jazz and swing to blues, rock and pop.

 Lastovo in the Stars (Lastovo u Zvijezdama) is a new festival that immediately got everyone’s attention.
 The festival has a daily and nightly program, during the day Zaglav campsite hosts many educational and fun workshops of various types, during the night live concerts and DJs take over.
-The night ends with observation of the stars through a telescope.
+The night ends with the observation of the stars through a telescope.

 If you’re there by the end of the summer, on September 26th, then you can be a part of the celebration of the Day of Municipality of Lastovo.
 On that day, Lastovo celebrates its patrons St. Kozma and Damian, and according to the legend, all grapes should be harvested and put into barrels by that day.